 If social media users are communicating and sharing information in social media, what is your company going to talk about?
 Content provides the medium to help you engage in conversation – and creating content that is truly resourceful and shareable can have many long-term benefits to your company’s social media presence.

 Content isn’t just about blog posts, photos, and videos: Think outside of the box!
-Presentations, infographics, memes, and even discussions (such as in a LinkedIn Group) are all types of content that should be considered for your social media strategy.
+Creating infographics, presentations, memes, and even discussions (such as in a LinkedIn Group) are all types of content that should be considered for your social media marketing strategy.

-That being said, 62% of marketers blog or plan to in 2017 – and I’ve been blogging since 2010 as to why a blog should be a part of your social media strategy.
+That being said, 62% of marketers blog or plan to this year – and I’ve been blogging since 2010 as to why a blog should be a part of your social media strategy.